No. 11 FSU shoots 55 percent to beat Saint Louis 81-59

 The Seminoles are likely to climb to at least No. 10 next week, which would match their season high.

 Florida State guard M.J.
-Walker, who has been nursing a sprained ankle, played the first 53 seconds but then left the game and didn't return.
+Walker bumped his knee in the first minute, left the game and didn't return.
+His injury isn't believed to be serious, Hamilton said.

+Forward Phil Cofer, who missed Florida State's first nine games with a foot injury, had seven points in 17 minutes.

 UP NEXT